mountblue/life-skills-track/email-communication.md

 **No bullet points**

 You are sick and have consulted the doctor.
-Write an email requesting 2 days of sick leave.
-Mention dates.
+Write an email requesting 2 days of sick leave. **Mention dates**.
 Short crisp email with 2 to 4 sentences.
 No bullet points.

 ##### Email 4 - Requesting credentials for Git and Staging Server